yourWaifu/is-your-waifu-legal/README.md

 # How to add a Waifu to the list?

-1. Make sure you create a github account.
+1. Make sure you have a github account.
+If you don't, [create one](https://github.com/join).
 2. [Click here to fork](https://github.com/yourWaifu/is-this-waifu-legal/fork)
 3. In your fork, go to waifus folder.
 4. Click the Create new file button.